 You can use those images to have students:

-- practice ABC order by randomly selecting 3-5 images and pasting them on a notebook in alphabetical order
+- Practice ABC order by randomly selecting 3-5 images and pasting them on a notebook in alphabetical order

 These are a few ideas, but feel free to come up with your own.

-Click on any of the images to check out this French Sounds Cut and Paste Minibook on TpT!
+Click on any of the images to check out this French Sounds Cut and Paste Activity Minibook on TpT!

 Thank you for stopping by!